forseti-security/forseti-visualizer/forseti-api/README.md

 ## Deployment - Docker

-To get started with Docker, you will need to create a local dockersource.env file with the following content.
-(For Docker, do not use double quotes)
+`IF you are using Docker...`, you will need to create a local dockersource.env file with the following content.
+(Note: Do not include the double quotes)

 ```bash
 cat > dockersource.env << EOF